acasi-ctf/ctf/challenges/games/challenges/noughts/docs/Code.md

 # Code

-The following is the code that runs to allow you to play Noughts and Crosses
+The following is the code that runs to allow you to play Noughts and Crosses.

 ```java
 import java.util.*;